 There, I said it.

-Friends, I totally get it.
-Battling with your skin and wading through an endless sea of skincare products, trying to make sense of their claims and ingredients to find that magic bullet that’ll help you achieve the flawless complexion you crave is hard.
+I totally get it why you like reading them.
+Fighgting with your skin and wading through an endless sea of skincare products trying to find that magic bullet that’ll help you achieve the flawless complexion you crave is hard.

 We’ve all been there.
-So, when we find someone who has someone managed to make sense of it all and created a skincare routine that actually works wonders, we want to know her secrets.
+So, when we find someone who has somehow managed to make sense of it all and created a skincare routine that actually works wonders, we want to know her secrets.

-It’s only natural.
-But, thing is, everyone’s skin is different.
+Problem is, everyone’s skin is different.
 Even if you were to use all the same products I use and do everything I do, there’s no guarantee you’ll get the same results.

 That’s why I prefer to tell you what tips and ingredients work and give you a bunch of products that contain those goodies to choose from.
-That way, you can find those that best work for you.
+That way, you can find those that work best for YOU.

 Ok, let’s get started (for real, this time):